Forming a professional entity (PC or PLLC)

 What services constitute professional services are defined by state law and differ from state to state.
 Typically they are professions that require a license, such as:

-Additionally, a PC corporation or PLLC must typically be organized to solely provide the services of the licensed practitioners.
+Additionally, a PC or PLLC must typically be organized to solely provide the services of the licensed practitioners.

 Features & benefits of PCs and PLLCs